Katherine Moennig

-Moennig is a lesbian.
-She is married to musician Ana Rezende.

 Career

-Moennig moved to New York City at the age of 18 to study at the American Academy of Dramatic Arts.
+Moennig moved to New York City at the age of 18 to study at the American Academy of Dramatic Arts, and years later the school requested for her to make a speech to the graduating class.

 In 1999, she had the central role in the Our Lady Peace video "Is Anybody Home?".
 She also took a role in a Fleet Bank commercial, and appeared in a Red Cross Campaign benefiting victims of Hurricane Katrina.
 Moennig was a presenter at the 17th annual GLAAD awards and appeared at the 10th annual Ribbon of Hope Celebration.

 Moennig's first major role was in the television series Young Americans, playing Jake Pratt.
 She has played multiple lesbian roles: Shane McCutcheon in The L Word; Rosie's (Drew Barrymore) partner Jilly in Everybody's Fine; Candace, the lesbian lover of Sophia Myles' character, in Art School Confidential; and Lena, a press agent who works for Liev Schreiber's character, in Ray Donovan.
-She has also pursued transgender roles, auditioning for the part of Brandon Teena in Boys Don't Cry, and playing Cheryl Avery, a young transgender woman in the Law & Order: Special Victims Unit episode "Fallacy".
+She has also pursued transgender roles, auditioning for the part of the transgender man Brandon Teena in Boys Don't Cry, and playing Cheryl Avery, a young transgender woman in the Law & Order: Special Victims Unit episode "Fallacy".

-In April 2006, Moennig made her Off Broadway debut as "American Girl", opposite Lee Pace, in Guardians, by Peter Morris.
+In April 2006, Moennig made her Off-Broadway debut as "American Girl", opposite Lee Pace, in Guardians by Peter Morris.
 The story is loosely based on that of Lynndie England.

 In 2007, the Hetrick-Martin Institute (HMI) produced the documentary My Address: A Look At Gay Youth Homelessness in cooperation with Moennig.
 Directed by Gigi Nicolas, the documentary explored the experiences of homeless gay youth and the work of the HMI.

 In 2009, Moennig joined the cast of the TV series Three Rivers.
 On November 30, 2009, it was announced that CBS had pulled Three Rivers from the schedule, with no plans to return it.
-Moennig appeared in an episode of This Just Out in 2010.
+Moennig appeared in several episodes of This Just Out in 2010, 2015, and 2017.

 In 2013, tomboy clothing range Wildfang launched in America.
 Moennig was an ambassador for the brand, appearing in the launch video and designing a limited edition pair of boots.

 Also in 2013, Moennig joined the cast of the Showtime drama Ray Donovan, starring as Lena, Ray Donovan's assistant.

 In 2017, Moennig narrated her first audiobook, The Late Show by Michael Connelly.

 In 2019, Moennig reprised her role as Shane McCutcheon in The L Word sequel, The L Word: Generation Q.

+In 2023 Moennig, Jennifer Beals, Leisha Hailey, and the co-creator of the The L Word, Ilene Chaiken appeared at the White House for lesbian visibility week.

+In 2024, Moennig along with some cast members from the The L Word (Jennifer Beals and Leisha Hailey) were brought onstage at Coachella as they introduced Renee Rapp and Towa Bird.

+In 2025, Moennig co-authored a memoir, So Gay for You: Friendship, Found Family, and the Show That Started It All, with her L Word co-star Leisha Hailey.